 In the European Union (EU), children are defined as people from birth up to 18 years of age.

-In September 2012, the European Commission launched a public consultation on the experience gained with the first five years of the Paediatric Regulation, building on the European Medicines Agency’s five-year report to the European Commission.
+In this general report to the European Parliament and the Council, the European Commission presents an interim analysis of the experience gained using amongst other sources the results of a public consultation on the experience gained with the first five years of the Paediatric Regulation, building on the European Medicines Agency’s five-year report to the European Commission.

 Paediatric investigation plans

 All applications for marketing authorisation for new medicines that were not authorised in the EU before 26 January 2007 have to include the results of studies carried out in children of different ages.
 The PDCO determines what these studies must be and describes these in paediatric investigation plans (PIPs).
 This requirement also applies when a company wants to add a new indication, pharmaceutical form or route of administration for a medicine that is already authorised and patented.

 - The PDCO grants deferrals for some medicines, allowing a company to delay development of the medicine in children until there is enough information to demonstrate its effectiveness and safety in adults.

 - The PDCO also grants waivers when development of a medicine in children is not needed or is not appropriate, such as for diseases that only affect the elderly population.

 See the searchable list of opinions and decisions on PIPs and waivers.

 The Agency checks that companies comply with the agreed studies and measures listed in each PIP.
 These checks are necessary before the company can apply for a marketing authorisation or a change to an existing marketing authorisation.

 PIPs can be modified if new information becomes available during the medicine’s development.
 Companies need to apply to the PDCO for these modifications.